tkaczmarzyk/specification-arg-resolver/README.md

 }
 ```

-If you need to use additional converters please see [conversions section](#conversions)
+If you need to use additional converters please see [how to configure specification argument resolver with custom converters](#conversions)

 Simple specifications
 ----------------------